 - Vaccination and booster doses continue to play a pivotal role in reducing severity.

-- Masking in high-risk settings and maintaining good hand hygiene are recommended.
+Example: Linda’s breakthrough infection resulted in only two days of mild symptoms, which she attributes to being fully boosted. - Masking in high-risk settings and maintaining good hand hygiene are recommended.

 Integrating Data and Experience: A Call for Continued Research